 8. Reporting and Analytics:

 Analytical capabilities are critical.
-Choose an APM tool that provides comprehensive reporting, analytics, and visualization features to help you make data-driven decisions.
+Choose an APM tool that provides comprehensive reporting, analytics, and network visualization features to help you make data-driven decisions.

 9. Cost Considerations: